snigdhapodugu/8csc-stack/README.md

 ### Getting Started

-1. Open `index.html` in any modern web browser
+1. Open `index.html` or visit [https://snigdhapodugu.github.io/8csc-stack/](https://snigdhapodugu.github.io/8csc-stack/) in any modern web browser
 2. The application will automatically load any saved state from previous sessions
 3. All council members are displayed in the left sidebar